foxdonut/meiosis/tutorial/lessons/04-streams-react.md

 @flems react/06-scan-solution.jsx,app.html,app.css react,react-dom 800 hidden

-When you are ready, continue on to [06 - Scan](06-scan-react.html).
+When you are ready, continue on to [05 - Function Patches](05-function-patches-react.html).

 [Table of Contents](toc.html)